SoheebAmin/CSV_to_DB/Small Programs/English Word Analysis/Readme.md

     1. Substring Full Search: Finds all dictionary words that have your substring in them.
     2. Substring Start Search: Finds all dictionary words that start with your substring.
     3. Substring End Search: Finds all dictionary words that end with your substring.
-    4. Letters in Order: Find all dictionary words that have the provided letters in the provided order.
+    4. Letters in Order: Find all dictionary words that have the letters in the provided order, regardless of if consecutive.
-    5. Letters out of Order: Finds all dictionary words that have the provided letters, in any order.
+    5. Letters Out of Order: Finds all dictionary words that have the provided letters, in any order.
     6. Super String: Finds all dictionary words contained in the string you provided.

 ## Some things to Note